ronakrm/ronakrm.github.io/_drafts/interpretability-science/interpretability-science.md

 Anthropic's [Reflections on Qualitative Research](https://transformer-circuits.pub/2024/qualitative-essay/index.html) is a strong independent thread providing motivation for the thoughts below, and written up better and faster than I could have or did.
+This post ends up coming to similar conclusions, albeit from a different angle and with perhaps a bit more precription.

 ## Brief Background: Measuring Loss